NinoVrolijk/compareMS2/data/readme.md

-The data folder contains test data to run the compareMS2 GUI.
+The data folder contains data provided by the LUMC.